Readit News logoReadit News

 lkois commented on Australian employees now have the right to ignore work emails, calls after hours reuters.com/world/asia-pa... · Posted by u/testrun

-PlunderBunny · a year ago
+PlunderBunny · 2 years ago

 Maybe we should think of these things as employment flags?